isc-projects/kea/doc/sphinx/arm/hooks-flex-id.rst

 (e.g. circuit-id), rather than the device identification itself (e.g.
 MAC address).

-The ``flex-id`` library offers a way to overcome the problem with lease conflicts by dynamically replacing the client identifier (or DUID in DHCPv6) with a value derived from the flexible identifier.
+:ischooklib:`libdhcp_flex_id.so` offers a way to overcome the problem with lease conflicts by dynamically replacing the client identifier (or DUID in DHCPv6) with a value derived from the flexible identifier.
 The server processes the client's query as if the flexible identifier were sent in the